sssachinsharma52/python_selenium/README.md

 **NOTE:**

-These two test cases are executed parallely after creation of the selenium grid.
+- These two test cases are executed parallely after creation of the selenium grid.
 There are different ways of creating this grid, I have used docker in python so as to keep everything in one python script.
 We can also create the same using docker compose.

-Here also I have used processloom for parallel execution.
+- Here also I have used processloom for parallel execution.

+- **I have already created s3 bucket and have passed the bucket name in script.
+You can add your bucket name in the script.**

 **Refer:**